influxdata/docs-v2/content/influxdb/cloud/reference/api/influxdb-1x/_index.md

 - **password**: InfluxDB Cloud [authentication token](/influxdb/cloud/security/tokens/)

 #### Basic authentication
-Use Basic authentication to provide username and password credentials to InfluxDB.
+Use the `Authorization` header with the `Basic` scheme to provide username and password credentials to InfluxDB.

 {{% api/v1-compat/basic-auth-syntax %}}